an intimate recital series

 Rémy Yulzari, double bass

-Yegor Shevtsov, piano
+Yegor Shevtsov, piano with

 Judith Barnes, mezzo soprano